COVID-19 Update: All Locations Open – Read More

 What Does Sensory Friendly Mean

-• Some individuals on the spectrum are uncomfortable making eye contact, but don’t mean it to be rude.
+• Some individuals on the spectrum are uncomfortable making eye contact.

 • Body language, facial expressions and gestures can be misinterpreted or altogether missed by people on the spectrum, so being direct is a more efficient way of communicating.